NetApp-openstack-dev/openstack-docs/source/cinder/examples/ontap_setup/section_cinder-cdot.rst

 ======================================

-This section provides an example set of configuration commands to be executed within Data ONTAP that enables two SVMs, appropriately configured for the Cinder configuration referenced in the section called ":ref:`cinder-conf`".
+This section provides an example set of configuration commands to be executed within ONTAP that enables two SVMs, appropriately configured for the Cinder configuration referenced in the section called ":ref:`cinder-conf`".
 Note that you may have to edit IP addresses and feature lists based on the environment and licenses present.